GuanQunMu/IonTrap-WIPM/README.md

 # The Control System for Quantum Information Process in Ion Traps

-Updated on February 1, 2020.
+Updated on June 22, 2020.

+adding the function of AWG

-This project can be used to realize experimental operations of a single qubit in the ion trap, including rabi scan, zeeman scan, and pulse shaping for rabi scan.
-Otherwise, for the convenience of experiment, we also Designed a convenient GUI.
+Experimental operations of a single qubit in an ion trap can be realized by this project, including a designed GUI and functions of rabi scan, zeeman scan, and pulse shaping for DDS (will be used in entanglement with 2 ions).

 ## 1. Introduction